Senate Democrats 'encouraged' on voting rights bill, McConnell opposed | Politics

 Republican-controlled state legislatures say new restrictions on voting are needed to improve election security following former President Donald Trump's repeated claims that his election defeat was the result of widespread fraud.
 Although multiple courts, state election officials and Trump's own administration have rejected the claims as untrue and Trump has not produced any evidence, a sizable number of Republican voters believe him anyway, polls show.

 Democrat Amy Klobuchar, who chairs a Senate committee overseeing election procedures in the United States, called Manchin's compromise "a good faith effort."
-But she stopped short of embracing it and instead said, "We'll continue to work through his ideas."
+She stopped short of embracing it and instead said, "We'll continue to work through his ideas."

+But she noted that Manchin's plan contains key elements in a bill that has been pushed by Democratic leaders, including making "dark money" campaign contributions public and requiring that states give voters at least two weeks to cast their ballots in presidential and congressional elections.
+Republican Senator Mike Lee said he believed the voting rights bill would hurt his party's electoral chances: "This bill isn't about strengthening democracy.
+This bill is about strengthening Democrats."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)